googleapis/repo-automation-bots/packages/bot-config-utils/README.md

 - You are trying to add a broken config file, or the config file doesn't match the schema.

+`validateConfigChanges` resolves `false`, if the config file is invalid, and a failing check has been created.

 ## Fetch config from the PR head
 Probot's implementation of config always fetches the config from the